GrokDarkMatter/ISA-L-PC/README.md

 Here's a summary of ISA-L vs. ISA-L-PC for ARM64: [View Performance Charts](https://github.com/GrokDarkMatter/ISA-L-PC/blob/master/ISA-LvISA-L-PC_AARCH64.pdf)

+If you'd like to build ISA-L-PC on Windows, here are some tips: https://github.com/GrokDarkMatter/ISA-L-PC/issues/3

+If you'd like to build ISA-L-PC on Linux, here are some tips: https://github.com/GrokDarkMatter/ISA-L-PC/issues/5

+If you'd like to build ISA-L-PC for ARM64, here are some tips: https://github.com/GrokDarkMatter/ISA-L-PC/issues/4

 In addition to performance, ISA-L offers both 1D and 2D Reed Solomon error encoding and decoding.

 ### Battling Silent Data Corruption: Empowering Reliability with Modern Vector Processors